Where the Day Takes You

-Where the Day Takes You is a 1992 American crime drama thriller film directed by Marc Rocco and starring Dermot Mulroney, Sean Astin, Balthazar Getty, Lara Flynn Boyle, Ricki Lake, James LeGros, Laura San Giacomo, David Arquette, Christian Slater, and Will Smith (in his film debut).
-The film tells the story of teenage runaways trying to survive on the streets of Los Angeles.
-The film was nominated for the "Critics Award" at the Deauville Film Festival and won the Golden Space Needle Award at the Seattle International Film Festival.
+Where the Day Takes You is a 1992 American drama film directed by Marc Rocco.
+The film stars Sean Astin, Lara Flynn Boyle, Peter Dobson, Balthazar Getty, Ricki Lake, James LeGros, Dermot Mulroney and Will Smith in his film debut.
+Its plot follows a group of teenage runaways trying to survive on the streets of Los Angeles.
+The film was released on September 11, 1992.

-The film was primarily shot on location in Los Angeles and Venice, California, and includes several songs by Melissa Etheridge.

 Plot

 Fleeing various hardships, a group of young people form a protective family of their own on the streets of Los Angeles, led by King.
 In his early twenties, King has lived on the street for several years.
 After being released after two months in prison for assault, he feels the group (him, Greg, Little J, Crasher, and Brenda), fell apart in his absence.
 He is introduced to Heather, a 17-year-old from Chicago, whom he includes in his revenge on Tommy Ray, who killed his girlfriend, Devon.

 One night, Greg and Little J get into a fight while stealing car stereos.
 Greg, mad the group always sides with Little J, seeks refuge with his drug dealer, Ted, and Ted's girlfriend, Vikki.
 He is rejected, however, due to not having any money.
 Going home to look for money, his father and stepmother have him arrested for grand theft.

 Meanwhile, King and Heather have trouble earning money, but he won't turn to prostitution, unlike Little J's friends Rob and Kimmy.
 Rob entices Little J, but while servicing his client Charles, Little J recalls the childhood sexual abuse from his uncle.
 In jail, Greg admits to drug addiction, so a social worker gets him into a rehabilitation center and he is paroled.

 Meanwhile, Tommy Ray, after threatening and assaulting King's legless friend Manny, finds out where King is living.
 Tommy Ray beats up King and nearly stabs him to death until Little J kills him.
 King, Heather, and Little J escape, but Crasher is arrested.
 King advises Heather to return to Chicago, but she refuses to go without him.